Web-oriented architecture: Enterprise

 Enterprise Web Oriented Architecture (EWOA) is a sub-style of Enterprise Service Oriented Architecture (ESOA).

 EWOA is defined as the sets of web-based architectural elements, environments, principals and processes.

 There is an expanding set of tools building mashups from WOA resources.
 These tools are beneficial to IT developers to create interoperability and integration.

 New applications and websites, such as Google AdSense, Wikipedia and other RESTful services are using WOA, which is gaining attention from the research community and the industry.

 Current WOA examples include Google's OpenSocial and MindTouch.

 Mobile API

 Mobile APIs are based on becoming more focused in using WOA technology.
 Creating these services have become easier using simplified web protocols, e.g. REST and JSON (JavaScript Object Notation).

 These protocols are much easier for web developers, as they require less CPU and bandwidth.
 They are more recognised because of large social platforms, such as Facebook, Amazon and Twitter etc.

-Differences between WOA and SOA

-Web-Oriented Architecture (WOA) is a subset of Service-Oriented Architecture (SOA).
-SOA (service-oriented architecture) is a modular approach to software development based on the use of distributed, loosely coupled interchangeable components with standardised interfaces for communication over standardised protocols.
-Web-oriented architecture differs in that it uses a REST approach.
-REST (Representational State Transfer) is an approach to the architecture of networking protocols that provide access to information resources.
-Web architecture involves studying the target user, to optimise the website in terms of user flow and structure.
-The best known system built largely on REST architecture is the modern World Wide Web.
-Data must be transmitted in a small number of standard formats (e.g. HTML, XML, JSON).
-The network protocol supports caching, does not depend on a network layer, and does not store state information between request-response pairs.
-This approach ensures scalability of the system and allows it to easily evolve with new requirements.